2022 North West Central state by-election

 A by-election for the electoral district of North West Central in Western Australia took place on 17 September 2022 following the resignation of the sitting member, Nationals MP Vince Catania, on 8 August 2022.
 The election was won by National Party candidate Merome Beard.

 Background

 Vince Catania was initially elected to the electoral district of North West Central in 2008 as a Labor Party candidate, but he defected to the National Party in 2009.
 He had since won the 2013, 2017 and 2021 state elections as a National Party candidate.
 His margin at the 2021 election was only 259 votes, making it one of the closest seats in the state.
 In June 2022, Catania announced his intention to resign from Parliament in August 2022.
 At the time, he was one of four National Party members in the Legislative Assembly.
 As the Liberal Party only had two members in the Legislative Assembly, the National Party was the senior party in the opposition alliance.

 Catania tendered his resignation to the speaker on 8 August 2022.
-The election is scheduled to occur on 17 September 2022.
+The election was scheduled to occur on 17 September 2022.